sve2-2021ss/mom-stumvoll/README.md

 ##### Topic Routing

-The communication from the producer to the broker is realized through a topic exchange .
-This allows the consumer to decide which types messages he wants to receive.
+The communication from the producer to the broker is realized through a topic exchange.
+This allows the consumer to decide which types of messages he wants to receive.

 The following image visualizes the concrete routing keys to which the `Agent` publishes his messages.
-A message is either a `event` or a `metric`.
-A drawback to this is, that it difficult for a message to represent multiple types at once.
+A message is either an `event` or a `metric`.
+A drawback of this is, that it is difficult for a message to represent multiple types at once.

 ![RoutingKeys](doc/routing-keys.png)